Your First FORGE Cycle

 Let me update the cycle documentation...

-Step 7: Refine Phase - Implementation
+Step 7: Refine Phase - Specifications

-Move to implementation:
+Move to Refine phase:

 forge phase next